Adûnaic: Grammar

 Most information about Adûnaic grammar comes from an incomplete typescript Lowdham's Report on the Adûnaic Language, written by Tolkien to accompany The Notion Club Papers.
 The report discusses phonology and morphological processes in some detail, and starts to discuss nouns, but breaks off before saying much about verbs, other parts of speech or the grammar as a whole.
 It appears that Tolkien abandoned work on the language after writing this portion of the Report, and never returned to it.

 Nouns

-Most nouns are triconsonantal, but there are a number of biconsonantal nouns as well.
+Most Adûnaic nouns are triconsonantal, but there are a number of biconsonantal nouns as well.
 Nouns can be divided into three declensions, called Strong I, Strong II and Weak.
 The two strong declensions form their various cases by modifying the last vowel, similarly to English man/men.
 The weak declension forms its cases by appending a suffix.

 There are three numbers, singular, plural and dual.
 Dual is used mainly for "natural pairs", like eyes and shoes.
 There are three cases, Normal, Subjective and Objective.
 The Subjective case is used as the subject of a verb.
 The Objective case is used only in compound expressions and appears only in the singular.
 The Normal case is used in all other circumstances, such as the object of a verb.